Confronting the Polycrisis Head On

-Through this approach, we aim to construct a holistic understanding of what the Polycrisis entails and what key points of intervention can be applied to help bolster the resilience of as much of society as possible against the worst potential consequences, and help position communities to rebound quickly and justly after disaster strikes.
+With funding from the V. Kann Rasmussen Foundation, we aim to construct a holistic understanding of what the Polycrisis entails and what key points of intervention can be applied to help bolster the resilience of as much of society as possible against the worst potential consequences, and help position communities to rebound quickly and justly after disaster strikes.

 - Dan Hoyer, Seshat: Global History Databank